survivejs/webpack-book/manuscript/optimizing/03_setting_environment_variables.md

 To recap:

 * Webpack allows you to set environment variables through `DefinePlugin` and `EnvironmentPlugin`.
 Latter is a wrapper for `DefinePlugin` that maps system level environment variables to the source.
-* `DefinePlugin` operates based on **free variables** and it will replace them as webpack analyzes the source code.
+* `DefinePlugin` operates based on **free variables** and it replaces them as webpack analyzes the source code.
 * You can achieve similar results by using Babel plugins.
 * Given minifiers eliminate dead code, using the plugins allows you to remove the code from the resulting build.
 * The plugins enable module level patterns.
-By implementing a wrapper, you can choose which file webpack will include to the resulting build.
+By implementing a wrapper, you can choose which file webpack includes to the resulting build.
 * In addition to these plugins, you can find other optimization related plugins that allow you to control the build result in many ways.

-To ensure the build has good cache invalidation behavior, you will learn to include hashes to the generated filenames in the next chapter.
-This way the client will notice if assets have changed and can fetch the updated versions.
+To ensure the build has good cache invalidation behavior, you learn to include hashes to the generated filenames in the next chapter.
+This way the client notices if assets have changed and can fetch the updated versions.